ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 Adapter for controlling thermostats.

-features:
+Features:
-* Setting the set temperature at specific times
+* Control the setpoint temperature levels of all thermostats per schedules
-* Number of daily sections with different setpoint temperatures adjustable
+* Configure multiple heating periods for each day and night
-* Supports various homematic thermostats
+* Supports various homematic and max!cube thermostats
 * supports multiple profiles (to do)
 * If there is no direct connection between the thermostat and the actuator, the actuator can be switched directly out of the adapter
 * Currently, the actuator is switched off directly when the setpoint temperature is reached.
-As soon as the setpoint temperature is undershot, the actuator is switched on again.
-Later, a better regulation will be implemented here.
+As soon as the setpoint temperature is below the actual temperature, the actuator will be switched on.
+(To do: implement improved control)
 * up to two actuators are supported
 * Thermostat and actuator are automatically detected per room.
 The function (eg "heating") is used for this.
-* Rooms can be deactivated in the admin if a room has a thermostat but should not be controlled
+* Rooms can be excluded within the admin interface, if a room contains a thermostat but should not be controlled
-* A visualization example will be available here later
+* A visualization example will be provided later

 ## Settings